 In March 2014, a law called the Hamon Law (Law No. 2014-344) introduced a type of class action into French law.
-This collective action aims at obtaining the compensation of individual and patrimonial damages resulting from material damage suffered by several consumers placed in an identical or similar situation and having incurred damage as a result of a contractual or legal breach by one or more same professionals.
-This action only concerns the damages resulting from the sales of goods, service supply or anticompetitive practice.
-This type of action is reserved for consumers who are defined in the Law as 'any natural person who is acting for purposes which are outside his or her trade, business, craft or profession'.
+This collective action aims at obtaining compensation for individual and patrimonial damages resulting from material damage suffered by several consumers placed in an identical or similar situation and having incurred damage because of a contractual or legal breach by one or more of the same professionals.
+This type of action is reserved for consumers who are defined in the law as 'any natural person who is acting for purposes which are outside his or her trade, business, craft or profession'.

-The consumers, however, cannot bring the action themselves: only the representative consumers' association can file this type of action.
-The associations have to be representative at national level and approved under article L441-1 of the French Consumer Code.
+Consumers, however, cannot bring the action themselves: only the representative consumers' association can file this type of action.
+The associations must be representative at national level and approved under article L441-1 of the French Consumer Code.
 Only 16 associations are approved under this article as having the authority to file a collective action.